elastic/kibana/rfcs/text/0017_url_service.md

 ![Current Short URL Service and URL Generator Service architecture](../images/url_service/old_architecture.png)

-The current architecture does not allow both service to be conveniently used, also as they are implemented in different locations, they are disjointed&mdash;
+The current architecture does not allow both services to be conveniently used, also as they are implemented in different locations, they are disjointed&mdash;
 we cannot create a short URL using an URL generator.